AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

        Init (D1);
     end Init_Record;

 In this example, we have two versions of :ada:`Init`: one using a procedural form, and the other one using a functional form.
 Note that, because of Ada's support for subprogram overloading, we can use the same name for both subprograms.

+The issue is that assignment of a function result entails a copy, just as if we assigned one variable to another.
+For example, when assigning a function result to a constant, the function result is copied into the memory for the constant.
+That's what is happening in the above examples for the initialized variables.

-In terms of performance, the same recomendations apply to Ada code: for complex types such as records, we should avoid writing functions such as the :ada:`Init` function above.
+Therefore, in terms of performance, the same recommendations apply: for large types we should avoid writing functions like the :ada:`Init` function above.
 Instead, we should use the procedural form of :ada:`Init`.
-The reason is that the compiler generates an extra copy for the :ada:`Init` function, while the :ada:`Init` procedure uses a reference for the output parameter, so that the actual record initialization is performed in place.
+The reason is that the compiler necessarily generates a copy for the :ada:`Init` function, while the :ada:`Init` procedure uses a reference for the output parameter, so that the actual record initialization is performed in place in the caller's argument.

-An exception to this is when we use limited types.
-Here, GNAT is able to remove the extra copy that is usually needed for function returns, so that the actual assignment is done in place.
+An exception to this is when we use functions returning values of limited types, which by definition do not allow assignment.
+Here, to avoid allowing something that would otherwise look suspiciously like an assignment, the compiler generates the function body so that it builds the result directly into the object being assigned.
+No copy takes place.

 We could, for example, rewrite the example above using limited types:

 [Ada]